How to Get Rid of Voles and Repair Your Lawn

 When To Call a Professional

-If you have a large infestation or you don’t want to mess with the DIY treatments, try contacting your local pest control service to send those voles running.
+If you have a large vole infestation or you just don’t want to mess with the DIY treatments, contact your local pest control service to send those voles running.

 Main Image Credit: Tomi Tapio / Flickr / CC BY 2.0